Fancy Something Differnt? – Try These 4 Unusual Tomato Varieties This Year

 Although as vegetable gardeners we don’t grow our veggies for looks, unless we want to show them, it is still great to look at your garden and find beauty.

 And vegetables and fruit can provide that just as well as ornamental plants.
-And unusual tomato varieties can be very beautiful.
+And unusual tomatoes can be very beautiful.

 They draw your eyes in when there are ripe tomatoes on the plants and give your garden some interest.